arbor-sim/arbor/doc/py_simulation.rst

     Simulations provide an interface for executing and interacting with the model:

-        * **Advance model state** from one time to another and reset model state to its original state before simulation was started.
+        * **Advance the model state** from one time to another and reset the model state to its original state before simulation was started.
-        * **I/O** interface for sampling simulation state during execution (e.g. compartment voltage and current) and spike output.
+        * Sample the simulation state during the execution (e.g. compartment voltage and current) and generate spike output by using an **I/O interface**.

     **Constructor:**

     .. function:: simulation(recipe, dom_dec, context)

-        Initialize the model described by a recipe, with cells and network distributed according to dom_dec, and computation resources described by context.
+        Initialize the model described by a :attr:`recipe`, with cells and network distributed according to :attr:`dom_dec`, and computation resources described by :attr:`context`.

         .. attribute:: recipe

-            See :class:`arbor.recipe`.
+            An :class:`arbor.recipe`.

         .. attribute:: dom_dec

-            See :class:`arbor.domain_decomposition`.
+            An :class:`arbor.domain_decomposition`.

         .. attribute:: context

-            See :class:`arbor.context`.
+            An :class:`arbor.context`.

     **Updating Model State:**